 There are also hundreds of quotes about cats- here are just a few, but there are many more at The Quippery Cat Quotations.

 The cat sitting at the keyboard of the computer explains to the cat watching: “So far I’ve discovered I was in a litter of eight and my mother’s name was Fluffy!”

 – Author Unknown – comment about Genealogy Research –

 If you hold a cat by the tail you learn things you cannot learn any other way.

-I filed this post under Pesky Critters, not because of cats, but because of people.
-Specifically the people who bring their unwanted cats out to the country and leave them to fend for themselves.
+Sometimes cats are Pesky Critters, not because they want to be, but because of people who make them that way.
+Specifically these are the people who bring their unwanted cats out to the country and leave them to fend for themselves.
 A few of these cats are adopted by local farmers.
 The rest become meals for the coyotes.